jasagredo/hs-safescope/README.md

 ![](.github/images/sft1.png)

-Here we a call to `bar` that runs for 2 seconds and then no longer runs in the foreign code as it returns to Haskell and combining it with the previous graph, we see that it then calls `fib`.
+Here we see a call to `bar` that runs for 2 seconds and then switches back to a Haskell capability.
+Combining it with the previous graph, we see that it then continues with `fib 34`.

+# Acknowledgements

+Thanks to the authors of `hs-speedscope` and `ghc-events-analyze` which vastly influenced this executable.